Step-by-Step rpact Tutorial

 • (t): treatment effect scale

 We first looked at the data after we collected 110 observations.
 At this time, we observed a mean difference of 0.1.
-Let us say we assume the population standard deviation is 1, and that we are willing to collect 330 observations in total, as this gave us 90% power for the effect we wanted to detect, a mean difference of 0.5.
-Given the effect sie we observed, which is smaller than our smallest effect size of interest, what is the probability we will find a significant effect if we continue?
+Let us say we assume the population standard deviation is 1, and that we are willing to collect 330 observations in total, as this gave us 90% power for the effect we wanted to detect, a mean difference of 0.38.
+Given the effect size we observed, which is smaller than our smallest effect size of interest, what is the probability we will find a significant effect if we continue?
 We create a dataset:

 data_means <- getDataset(